BenjaminYde/TechArt-Guide/ReadMe.md

-Welcome to the Houdini Guide 📚
+# Welcome to the Houdini Guide 📚

-This repository is a Houdini guide designed to be opened in Obsidian or just as regular Markdown.
+This repository is a Houdini guide designed to be opened as regular Markdown in the browser of in VS Code.
 It contains extensive documentation, examples and best practices to help you become a proficient Houdini technical artist.

-Download Obsidian on the following link: https://obsidian.md/

 See for yourself!